oracc/oracc/misc/cbd/README.txt

 4. To align senses do:

-       cbdalignsenses.plx 00lib/sux.glo
-       cbdalignsenses.plx -apply 00lib/sux.glo
+       cbdalignsenses.plx 00lib/sux.glo ; [REVIEW LOG FILE, CORRECT AS NECESSARY, RUN AGAIN] cbdalignsenses.plx -apply 00lib/sux.glo
        cbdedit.plx sux-senses-aligned.glo
        cbdstash.plx -senses sux

 Reviewing at each step as for entry alignment.

+5. apply corpus update script to corpus

+   4a. use stashed lem data and alignment history to create new input table for atfglobal 4b. apply table to ATF corpus
+   4c. rebuild corpus
+   4d. stash new version of loc-data

-5. now align bases and forms--these are done together because the base alignment map is used to rewrite /BASE in the form
+6. now align bases and forms--these are done together because the base alignment map is used to rewrite /BASE in the form

+       cbdalignbases.plx 00lib/sux.glo ; [REVIEW LOG FILE, CORRECT AS NECESSARY, RUN AGAIN] cbdalignbases.plx -apply 00lib/sux.glo
+       cbdedit.plx sux-bases-aligned.glo
+       cbdstash.plx -bases sux

-6. check and correct glossary; be sure to continue to use edit markers because this updates the history correctly
+7. check and correct glossary; be sure to continue to use edit markers because this updates the history correctly

-7. apply corpus update script to corpus

-   4a. create use stashed lem data and alignment history to create new input table for atfglobal 4b. apply table to ATF corpus
+8. do final checking of glossary and corpus; if correcting glossary, use edit markers and cbdedit.plx

-8. now complete the process
+9. now complete the process

 	cbdstash.plx -done